Great Malvern: Monastic Malvern

 The town developed around its 11th-century priory, a Benedictine monastery, the remains of which make up some of the early parts of Great Malvern Priory, now a large parish church.
 Several slightly different histories explain the actual founding of the religious community.
 Legend tells that the settlement began following the murder of St. Werstan, a monk of Deerhurst, who escaped and fled through the Malvern Chase, finding sanctuary on the Malvern Hills and establishing a hermitage near St. Ann's Well.
 St Werstan's oratory is thought to have been located on the site of St Michael's Chapel, which is believed to have stood on the site of Bello Sguardo, a Victorian Villa.
 Bello Sguardo was built on the site of Hermitage Cottage.
 The cottage was demolished in 1825 and ecclesiastical carvings were found within it.
-A Mediaeval undercroft, human bones and parts of a coffin were also uncovered.
+An undercroft from the Middle Ages with human bones and parts of a coffin were also uncovered.
 Although the legend may be monastic mythology, historians have however concluded that St. Werstan was the original martyr.

 The first prior was Aldwyn, who founded the monastery on his bishop's advice, and by 1135 the monastery included thirty monks.
 Aldwyn was succeeded by Walcher of Malvern, an astronomer and philosopher from Lorraine, whose gravestone inside the priory church records details that the priory arose in 1085 from a hermitage endowed by Edward the Confessor.
 An ancient stained glass window in the Priory church depicts the legend of St. Werstan, with details of his vision, the consecration of his chapel, Edward the Confessor granting the charter for the site, and Werstan's martyrdom.

 An 18th-century document states that in the 18th year of William's kingship (probably 1083), a priory was dedicated to St Mary the Virgin.
 Victoria County History describes how a hermit Aldwyn, who lived in the reign of Edward the Confessor, had petitioned the Earl of Gloucester for the original site (of the Priory) in the wood, and cites his source as "Gervase of Canterbury, Mappa Mundi (Rolls ser.)".